MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 This change will expose Windows authentication as an option in the Power BI Desktop authentication experience.
 The **SupportsAlternateCredentials** flag will expose the option to "Connect using alternative credentials".
 After this flag is enabled, you can specify explicit Windows account credentials (username and password).
 You can use this feature to test impersonation by providing your own account credentials.

-### Single sign-on (SSO) authentication
+### Single sign-on authentication

 This section outlines options available for implementing single sign-on (SSO) functionality into your certified connector.
 Currently, there is no support for "plug and play" extensibility for SSO.
 Enabling SSO would require changes and collaboration both on the Microsoft and data source or connector sides, so reach out to your Microsoft contact prior to starting work.

-#### Azure Active Directory (AAD) SSO
+#### Azure Active Directory SSO

-Azure Active Directory (AAD)-based single sign-on is supported in Cloud scenarios.
-The data source must accept AAD access tokens, as the Power BI AAD user token will be exchanged with a data source token from Azure Active Directory.
+Azure Active Directory (Azure AD)-based SSO is supported in cloud scenarios.
+The data source must accept Azure AD access tokens, as the Power BI Azure AD user token will be exchanged with a data source token from Azure AD.
 If you have a certified connector, reach out to your Microsoft contact to learn more.

 #### Kerberos SSO